-Mission phase - Specific configuration involved in a mission.
-A Mission usually involves an ordered collection of "phases" with possibly different configurations of nodes involved, and different functions enabled/disabled.
+Mission phase - Mission phase refers to a specific configuration involved in a mission.
+Mission usually involves an ordered collection of "phases" with possibly different configurations of nodes involved, and different functions enabled/disabled.

 MissionPhase element represents a snapshot of the SOI's architecture at a certain point in a Mission.
 Identification of such configuration is essential for assessing SOI with dynamically changing architecture, which is then represented as a series of static snapshots associated with various mission phases.
 Each MissionPhase configuration then has a static digital technical surface that can be assessed independently.